krishnanlab/txt2onto/README.md

 The input text will be preprocessed during the execution of `src/txt2onto.py`.
 For more information on the preprocessing pipeline, see the `preprocess` function in `src/utils.py`.

-### Output
+#### Output

-The prediction task can then be performed by running:
+The prediction task can then be performed by running the following:

 ```
 python txt2onto.py --file /path/to/text/file.txt --out /path/to/write/embeddings/to.txt --predict
 ```

 This will read in the input text from `path/to/text/file.txt`, create a word embedding for each line of text and write it to `/path/to/write/embeddings/to.txt`, and then make a prediction for each line of text for each of our models and write it to `/path/to/write/embeddings/predictions_to.txt`.
 The output path for predicted probabilities is automatically generated when the flag is passed.
 The i,j entry of the output dataframe is the predicted probability assigned by model i for text snippet j from the input file.
+If you only want embeddings for your input text, omit the `--predict` flag.

 Alternatively, a single text snippet can be read from the command line: